anuraghuram/nypd/README.md

 Primary features of the map:
 - Crime density by offense type and crime premises, down to zipcode level
-- Annual aggregates of offenses by borough region
+- Annual aggregates by offense type x borough region

 Data sources: